 {\bf Security:} Note that Phase I reveals only the AND function, i.e., the product $1(W_1)1(W_2)\cdots 1(W_K)$, which is necessarily revealed by the desired product computation.
-If the AND is $0$, i.e., if one or more of the data inputs $W_k$ are zero, then because of the independent uniform choice of $\tilde{W}_k$ terms, the product computed in Phase II is i.i.d. uniform over $\mathbb{F}_d^\times$ and independent of the data, thus preserving security.
-If all data-inputs are non-zero then by the security guarantee of the QSK-Sum protocol, Phase II reveals only the product, which is the desired computation, therefore security is still preserved.
+If the AND is $0$, then because of the random choice of $\tilde{W}_k$ terms, the product computed in Phase II is independent and uniform over $\mathbb{F}_d^\times$, thus preserving security.
+If the AND is non-zero then by the security guarantee of the QSK-Sum protocol, Phase II reveals only the desired product, so security is preserved.

-{\bf Rate:} In Phase I, the cost is $(K/2)\log_d p \leq (K/2)\log_d (2K-1)$ qudits/computation, and in Phase II, the cost is $(K/2)\log_d (d-1)$ qudits/computation.
+{\bf Rate:} In Phase I, the cost is $(K/2)\log_d (p) \leq (K/2)\log_d (2K-1)$ qudits/computation, and in Phase II, the cost is $(K/2)\log_d (d-1)$ qudits/computation.
 Therefore, the rate achieved by the scheme is lower bounded by $ (2/K)/({\log_d(2K-1)+\log_d(d-1)})$ (computations/qudit).